groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ![DSAS user configuration menu](en/DSAS34.png)

 At the first connection only the default user `tc` is configured.
-It is recommanded create nominative users account for each user and to deactivate the account `tc`.
+It is recommanded to create nominative users account for each user and to deactivate the account `tc`.
 The user `tc` is the only one with the rights to become `root` on the DSAS.
-Even though the account is deactivate it remains usable from the console of the DSAS and other adminsitrative users, knowong the password for the account `tc` can use this knowledge to become `root`.
+Even though the account is deactivate it remains usable from the console of the DSAS and other adminsitrative users, knowing the password for the account `tc` can use this knowledge to become `root`.

 A new account is created by clicking on the button  ![](en/DSAS23.png) to the right of the